datacite/shiba-inu/README.md

 docker run -p 8090:9200 datacite/shiba-inu
 ```

+# Usage Event

-You can add logfiles in `/tmp` folder.
+You can add logfiles in `/tmp` folder when running locally or in S3 when running in AWS.

-You can now point your browser to `http://localhost:8090` and view the pipeline results.
+You can now point your browser to `http://localhost:9600` and view the pipeline results.

-# Investigations Event
+# Resolution Event

 Example of a single event log line (rendered on multiple lines for readability)::